dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 	<-done // wait for background goroutine to finish
 }
 ```
 When the user closes the standard input stream, `mustCopy` returns and the main goroutine calls `conn.Close()`, closing both halves of the network connection.
 Closing the write half of the connection causes the server to see an end-of-file condition.
-Closing the read half causes the background goroutine’s call to `io.Copy` to return a "read from closed connection" error, which is why we’ve removed the error logging; Exercise 8.3 suggests a better solution.
+Closing the read half causes the background goroutine's call to `io.Copy` to return a "read from closed connection" error, which is why we've removed the error logging; Exercise 8.3 suggests a better solution.
 (Notice that the go statement calls a literal function, a common construction.)

 Before it returns, the background goroutine logs a message, then sends a value on the `done` channel.
 The main goroutine waits until it has received this value before returning.
 As a result, the program always logs the `"done"` message before exiting.

 Messages sent over channels have two important aspects.
 Each message has a value, but sometimes the fact of communication and the moment at which it occurs are just as important.
 We call messages *events* when we wish to stress this aspect.
-When the event car- ries no additional information, that is, its sole purpose is synchronization, we’ll emphasize this by using a channel whose element type is `struct{}`, though it’s common to use a channel of `bool` or `int` for the same purpose since `done <- 1` is shorter than `done <- struct{}{}`.
+When the event car- ries no additional information, that is, its sole purpose is synchronization, we'll emphasize this by using a channel whose element type is `struct{}`, though it's common to use a channel of `bool` or `int` for the same purpose since `done <- 1` is shorter than `done <- struct{}{}`.

 ### Exercises
 - **Exercise 8.3**: In `netcat3`, the interface value `conn` has the concrete type `*net.TCPConn`, which represents a TCP connection.
 A TCP connection consists of two halves that may be closed independently using its `CloseRead` and `CloseWrite` methods.
 Modify the main goroutine of `netcat3` to close only the write half of the connection so that the program will continue to print the final echoes from the `reverb1` server even after the standard input has been closed.
 (Doing this for the `reverb2` server is harder; see Exercise 8.4.)